Quantum Energy Lines and the optimal output ergotropy problem

 Ergotropy, total ergotropy, and non-equilibrium free-energy all qualify as bona-fide figures-of-merit for the work we can extract from a quantum system.
-Accordingly in what follows we shall study the efficiency of a QEL by determining which, among the set of signals that have the same input energy, ensure the highest values of $\ergo$,$\ergo_{tot}$, and $\freeen^\beta$ at the receiving end of the line.
+Accordingly we shall study the efficiency of a QEL by determining which, among the set of signals that have the same input energy, ensure the highest values of $\ergo$,$\ergo_{tot}$, and $\freeen^\beta$ at the receiving end of the line.
 For the special case of QELs described by Phase-Insensitive (PI) BGCs which describe propagation loss, thermalization and amplification noise effects, we provide an exact solution of the optimization task showing that optical coherent states~\cite{mandel_wolf_1995, scully1997quantum} always ensure the best performances for all the three figures-of-merit (a result that mimics the Gaussian Optimization solution observed in the study of PI-BGC as quantum communication lines~\cite{mari2014,maj_multi,SOL1,SOL2}).
-We complete our analysis also presenting the solution for the optimization problem for the special case of general (non-PI) one-mode BGCs, obtained under the simplifying assumption of limiting the input signals to be Gaussian~\cite{Serafini2017}.
+We complete our analysis presenting the solution for the optimization problem for the special case of general (non-PI) one-mode BGCs, obtained limiting the input signals to Gaussian states~\cite{Serafini2017}.